-- Bisphosphonates: brand Reclast coverage. - A. Diagnosis and severity: see Appendix II [must meet one diagnosis listed below]: - 1.
+- Bisphosphonates: brand Reclast coverage. - A. Diagnosis and severity: see [must meet one diagnosis listed below]: - 1.
 Treatment and prevention of postmenopausal osteoporosis in women. - 2.
 Treatment to increase bone mass in men with osteoporosis. - 3.
-Treatment of glucocorticoid-induced osteoporosis in women and men. - 4.
-Treatment of postmenopausal osteoporosis in women with high risk of fractures (history of/or multiple risk factors for fracture). - B. Other therapies: contraindicated, inadequate response after one year or significant adverse effects to two generic oral and one generic intravenous bisphosphonates [must meet pertinent section for contraindication or inadequate response listed below]
+Treatment and prevention of glucocorticoid-induced osteoporosis in women and men. - B. Other therapies: Trials of two generic oral bisphosphonates and one generic intravenous bisphosphonate are required unless all are contraindicated.
+Trials must result in an inadequate response after one year of consecutive use per medication or severe adverse reaction. [must meet pertinent section for contraindication or inadequate response listed below]: